Nubisa/JXPanel/docs/hostingp.markdown

 There is a button `Add new hosting plan` on the top of the Hosting Plans page.

-Clicking that button will get you to addplan form.
+Clicking that button will get you to [Add new hosting plan](addplan.markdown) form.

 However, in case when the hosting plan to which you belong does not allow to add any plans, or you already have maximum allowed number of hosting plans (<b>Max plans</b>) then you will see appropriate error message.